Red Dawn (2012 film): Production

 In June 2010, release of the film was delayed by MGM's financial difficulties.
 The delay came amid growing controversy in China after excerpts of the script were leaked on the website The Awl.
 The film drew sharp criticism from the Global Times, one of the leading Chinese state-run newspapers, with headlines such as "U.S. reshoots Cold War movie to demonize China" and "American movie plants hostile seeds against China".
 One of the articles stated: "China can still feel U.S. distrust and fear, especially among its people.
 Americans' suspicions about China are the best ground for the hawks to disseminate fear and doubt, which is the biggest concern with the movie, Red Dawn."
+After reading the script, the original film's director, John Milius denounced it as "terrible", and criticized it for choosing to make the antagonists Chinese, stating that there was "only one example in 4,000 years of Chinese territorial adventurism, and that was in 1979, when they invaded Vietnam, and to put it mildly they got their [butts] handed to them..."

-In January 2011, the first cast photo was released along with news that MGM would release the film once their Chapter 11 restructuring is completed.
+In January 2011, the first cast photo was released along with news that MGM would release the film once their Chapter 11 restructuring was completed.
 Red Dawn was one of three already completed MGM projects scheduled to be released in 2011.

+The original storyline included Chinese "repossession" after the US defaults on loans.

-In March 2011, the Los Angeles Times reported that MGM changed the villains in its Red Dawn remake from Chinese to North Korean in order to maintain access to China's lucrative box office.
-The changes reportedly cost less than $1 million and involve changing an opening sequence summarizing the story's fictional backdrop (dropping the original storyline of Chinese "repossession" after the US defaults on loans for a North Korean invasion), re-editing two scenes, and using digital technology to change Chinese symbols and dialogue to Korean.
+In March 2011, the Los Angeles Times reported that MGM would change the villains in its Red Dawn remake from Chinese to North Korean in order to maintain access to China's lucrative box office.
+The changes were anticipated to cost less than $1 million and "involve changing an opening sequence summarizing the story's fictional backdrop, re-editing two scenes", and using digital technology to transform many Chinese symbols to Korean."
 The film's producer Trip Vinson stated: "We were initially very reluctant to make any changes, but after careful consideration we constructed a way to make a scarier, smarter and more dangerous Red Dawn that we believe improves the movie."